Recommendations

 To ensure the best, waggy-tailed day out with your four-legged friend, it's important to be prepared.
 Please check with each venue ahead of your trip and familiarise yourself with where dogs are – and aren't – allowed.

-So if you're looking for a pawfect day out in London, keep reading to discover our selection of dog-friendly museums, galleries and historic houses that you can visit with an Art Pass.
+So if you're looking for a pawfect day out in London, keep reading to discover our selection of dog-friendly museums, galleries and historic houses that you can visit with a National Art Pass.

 Find dog-friendly places near you in London with an Art Pass